 The dispute concerned events that unfolded over nearly eighty years.
 During this period, copyright law has changed several times.
 The 1909 Copyright Act was the law in force when Coots co-authored the song, conveyed copyright ownership to Feist, and entered the 1951 agreement.
 In 1976, Congress significantly amended the 1909 Act.
 The 1976 Copyright Act contains extensive retroactive provisions governing works executed prior to the Act’s effective date of January 1, 1978.
 In 1998, Congress amended the Act with the Sonny Bono Copyright Term Extension Act.

-Central in the dispute is the duration of the copyrights and the right of certain parties to terminate the assignment of
+Central in the dispute is the duration of the copyrights and the right of certain parties to terminate the assignment of a copyright (a ‘termination right’).

 To complicate the case, the publishing agreements have been renegotiated.